data-apis/array-api/spec/API_specification/elementwise_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the element-wise results.
-The returned array must have a data type of `bool` (i.e., must be a boolean array).
+The returned array must have a data type of `bool`.

 (function-logical_xor)=
 ### logical_xor(x1, x2, /)

 Computes the logical XOR for each element `x1_i` of the input array `x1` with the respective element `x2_i` of the input array `x2`.
-Zeros should be considered the equivalent of `False`, while non-zeros should be considered the equivalent of `True`.
+Zeros are considered the equivalent of `False`, while non-zeros are considered the equivalent of `True`.

 #### Parameters